 Don’t get me wrong, I do enjoy my hard-boiled eggs, but the addition of vegetables and turkey bacon just takes the flavors to a whole new level.

-How to make Healthy Egg Muffins
+How to make Healthy Egg Muffins with Turkey Bacon

-The first time I made healthy egg muffins, I didn’t include the turkey bacon.
+The first time I made these egg muffins, I didn’t include the turkey bacon.
 They tasted great, so, if you want to keep the calories to an absolute minimum, you can definitely skip the bacon.
 However, we all know that bacon makes everything better, right? 😀

-The turkey bacon adds that little bit of extra saltiness that eggs need, so I always include it.
-Good turkey bacon is also relatively low in fat and high in protein, so it’s perfectly fine for a healthy fitness recipe.
+The turkey bacon also adds that little bit of extra saltiness that eggs need, so I always include it.
+Good turkey bacon is relatively low in fat and high in protein, so it’s perfectly fine for a healthy fitness recipe.

 These healthy egg muffins take hardly any effort to make, taste amazing and can be stored and reheated the next day.
 What more could you wish for in a recipe?

 - 2½ oz. lean turkey sausage